Uniform formalism for description of dynamic quantum and stochastic systems

 \begin{enumerate} \item The statistical ensemble of free quantum nonrelativistic particles may be considered to be a statistical ensemble of stochastic particles, which is described by the action (\ref{d1.5}).

-\item The wave function is simply a method of the ideal fluid description, but not a specific quantum object, defined by means of enigmatic quantum principles.
+\item The wave function is simply a method of the ideal fluid description, but not a specific quantum object, defined by means of enigmatic quantum principles. \cutpage

-\item The quantum particles are stochastic particles, which may be described in terms of dynamics of physical systems, where the basic object is the statistical ensemble. \end{enumerate}

-Thus, the dynamics of physical systems admits one to describe quantum effects without a reference to quantum principles, because the quantum particles, as well as stochastic ones are objects of classical dynamics of physical systems.
+\item The quantum particles are stochastic particles, which may be described in terms of dynamics of physical systems, where the basic object is the statistical ensemble. \end{enumerate} Thus, the dynamics of physical systems admits one to describe quantum effects without a reference to quantum principles, because the quantum particles, as well as stochastic ones are objects of classical dynamics of physical systems.
 Description of stochastic and quantum particles is the problem of the classical dynamics, where the \textit{basic object of dynamics is the statistical ensemble}.